 These days, Cullen Skink (traditional recipe below) features in plenty of collections of recipes from Scotland.

 What is less often explained – and what especially appeals to me with so many fisher-folk in my own ancestry – is that the name is probably ironic, or a kind of a joke.

-To make Cullen skink
+To Make Cullen Skink

 Strain this stock, adding to it a pint / 568ml of already hot milk and the flaked fish.
 Salt to taste (though, these days, smoked fish tends to be salty enough).

-Skink: an old Scots Stew Soup
+Recipes from Scotland.
+Skink: An Old Scots Stew Soup

 Beef – mixed vegetables – water – seasonings

 Make beef stock from a leg of beef.
 (No stock cubes in those days!!!!)
 Reserve the choicest parts of (what my granny would have called) the ‘boiling beef’.

 Cut up whatever vegetables you can find in your kailyard– for example carrots, neeps, leeks, onions, cabbage etc, blanch for ten minutes.

 Add to the stock base and boil till tender.
 Add the chopped bits of boiling beef to the tureen and serve the soup seasoned.